 Nutrition

-Sometimes we are unable to get all the nutrients we need from our diet.
-This can especially happen when our body is under exceptional physical demand.
-In this case, there are a few recommended supplements to take while you are asking a lot of your body and prevents you from becoming depleted.
+In this case, there are a few recommended supplements to take while you are asking a lot of your body, and they prevent you from becoming depleted.
+Here is what you can use:

-Calcium helps to build and maintain healthy bones.
+• Calcium helps to build and maintain healthy bones.

-Vitamin D is necessary for the absorption of calcium and the development of bones and teeth.
+• Vitamin D is necessary for the absorption of calcium and the development of bones and teeth.

-Other vitamins and minerals that will be of benefit include zinc, magnesium, and vitamin K.
+• Other vitamins and minerals that will be of benefit include zinc, magnesium, and vitamin K.

-In fact, a full supplement breakdown has been provided in the article “Best Supplements For Boxers.”
+• A complete supplement breakdown has been provided in the article “Best Supplements For Boxers.”

 Resistance Training

-Additionally, resistance training isn’t limited to solely lifting weights.
+Resistance training isn’t limited to solely lifting weights.
 Strength training for Muay Thai should include various extensive (sub-maximal) and intensive (maximal) plyometrics and other explosive exercises where the impact with the ground will also increase bone density.

 Suggested Training